 If the two dice rolled in a Combination Execution both roll their maximums, this achieves an Ultra Critical Success.
 An Ultra Critical Success causes something phenomenally positive to occur that fundamentally changes the narrative for the better.
-It transcends what the character thought possible.
+This will often transcend what the character thought possible.